shanna-f/Policy-Endorsement-Intake-Optimization/README.md

 - Future-state workflow
 - Goals, objectives, and KPIs

-Through iterative alignment, the business narrative was strengthened, inconsistencies removed, and a cohesive, well-supported case for change established.
+✨ Iterative alignment strengthens the business narrative, removes inconsistencies, and produces a cohesive, well-supported case for change.

 ---

 ## 6. Risk, Cost & Benefit Analysis

-Then I built the business case by analyzing risks, costs, and benefits.
+Then I assessed risks, quantified benefits, and estimated financial impact to build a robust business case.
+This helped stakeholders understand the potential challenges, value, and return on investment of the proposed solution.

 ### 📒 My Approach
 - Identified risks & mitigation plans